h0ngcha0/liuhongchao.github.io/_posts/2024-09-07-visualize-alph-vm-execution.md

 ## Key VM Instructions

 The ALPHred VM utilizes a set of carefully designed instructions to efficiently manage its operations.
-Let's some of the key instructions that form the backbone of its functionality.
+Let's explore some of the key instructions that form the backbone of its functionality.

 ### Load and Store Variables